fjaviermb/avea/README.md

 ### Intro

-To communicate the bulb uses Bluetooth 4.0 "BLE"
+To communicate the bulb uses Bluetooth 4.0 "BLE", which provide some interesting features for communications, to learn more about it go [here](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt).

-This provide some interesting features for communications, to learn more about it go [here](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt).
 To sum up, the bulb emits a set of `services` which have `characteristics`.
-We transmit to the latter to communicate.
+We use the latter to communicate to the device.

 The bulb uses the service `f815e810456c6761746f4d756e696368` and the associated characteristic `f815e811456c6761746f4d756e696368` to send and receive informations about its state (color, name and brightness)